Champitoad/coq-actema/README.md

   $ opam clean
   $ opam install .

-- If you get an error when running dune build :
+- If you get an error when running make/dune build :
     Dynlink error: execution of module initializers in the shared library failed: ...

   Where ... is the name of an ocaml exception (for instance "Not_found"),